TrustTheVote-Project/VoteTrackerPlus/docs/tech/voter-receipt-details.md

 Note that not every GGO needs to have a dedicated git repo - git repos are allocated via scanning locations (as in, physical VTP ballot scanners).
 GGO's that do not have a dedicated git repo will still have a config.yaml and blank ballot file that specifies the GGO contests and other info.

-# 3) Git Command Sequence
+# 3) Git Command Sequence (Voting Center)

-There are four separate groups of git commands:
+There are more or less four different sequences of git commands for the Voting Center VTP ballot scanner and git server:

 1) Initialization of the voting center's git server
 2) Initialization of a VTP ballot scanner